Skip to main content

 Dear [Team],

-I’m thrilled to introduce myself as the new [Position] at [Company].
-I’m eager to collaborate with each of you and contribute to the team’s success.
+I’m pleased to introduce myself as the new [Position] at [Company].
+Prior to joining the team, I worked in [previous role or industry], where I focused on [brief description of responsibilities or expertise].
+I’m excited to collaborate with you and contribute to ongoing projects.

 Best,